 Intersections are chosen for Red Light Cameras based on the crashes experienced at the intersection.
 Intersections are ranked based on the number of total crashes, angle crashes, and the angle crash rate.
 The angle crash rate is the primary criteria to identify red-light cameras for potential relocation.

 Analyses of Chicago’s Red Light Camera-equipped intersections found that dangerous angle crashes were reduced by an average of more than 47% when an intersection was equipped with red-light cameras.

 The safety goal of the program remains focused on reducing the most dangerous crashes.
 Rear-end crashes tend to decrease in frequency as driver behavior changes over time to comply with the red-light traffic laws.

 Frequently Asked Questions

 How do red-light cameras work?

-The digital cameras are tied into the traffic signal system and sensors beneath the pavement, just before the white stop bar.
-The cameras are triggered by a vehicle passing over the sensors only after the light turns red.
-The cameras take still and video pictures of the rear of a vehicle, including the license plate.
+The digital cameras are tied into the traffic signal system and use radar to detect vehicles approaching the intersection.
+When the cameras record vehicles entering the intersection after the light turns red, they take still and video pictures of the rear of a vehicle, including the license plate.

 Who reviews those images?